 Food and Water Considerations

 Another essential item to pack is food and water.
 You should bring enough water to last for the entire hike, plus extra in case of an emergency.
-A reusable water bottle is a great option, as it’s environmentally friendly and easy to refill.

 When it comes to food, pack snacks that are easy to eat on the go, such as energy bars or trail mix.
 You should also pack extra food in case of an emergency or if your hike takes longer than expected.